Tango Dancing Polyrhythm/Rubato Style

 If only motive for dancing is mate-seeking, then tendency to only dance with persons who sexually attract you, which greatly limits choice of dance partners, which soon makes it obvious to everyone what you are up to, which then creates pressured situation for anyone who invites you to dance (if you are a woman) or accepts your invitation (if you are a man).
 Final result is you dance very seldom, are bored at the milongas, and probably never meet the mate you are seeking.
 Much better if you can enjoy dancing even with partners who you do not find sexually attractive, so that mate-seeking is secondary motive and primary motive is experience-seeking or pleasure-seeking.

 Common for only one member of couple to attend milonga, because other partner does not enjoy dancing.
-Also common for single women to wear wedding rings to avoid unwanted male attention, and for married men to remove wedding rings because rings are dangerous when working with machinery.
+Also common for single women to wear wedding rings to avoid unwanted attention from men, and for married men to remove wedding rings because rings are dangerous when working with machinery.
 So to know true relationship status of unaccompanied dancers, best to explicitly ask.
 If reply is that they are currently in a relationship, either they are lying because they are not interested in you other than as dance partner, or they are telling the truth, in which case you should wait for them to notify you if and when their current relationship ends.

 Clothing care